cstuartroe/sauna/templates/README.md

 For polar questions, this is generally the verb:

 ```
-noane   yatosko
 yon-ALL go-PST-S2/3S-INT
-"Did you go there?"
+Did you go there?
 ```

 although the interrogative particle can go on another element to specifically make it the contrastive focus of the question:

 ```
-noaneko     yatos
 yon-ALL-INT go-PST-S2/3S
-"Is that where you went?"
+Is that where you went?
 ```

 For content questions, the interrogative particle is placed onto a noun phrase with the indefinite demonstrative.

 ```
-toaneko      yatos
 some-ALL-INT go-PST-S2/3S
-"Where did you go?"
+Where did you go?
 ```

 ```
-toko         etas
 some-NOM-INT eat-PST-S2/3S
-"What did you eat?"
+What did you eat?
 ```

 ```
-sive          toa      kiiteku     tairo
 2S.formal-TOP some-GEN cup-NOM-INT good-NPT-S2/3S
-"Which cup do you like?"
+Which cup do you like?
 ```

 Combining the indefinite with classifiers is a productive way to more specifically ask "what", "which", or "who"?

 ```
-sive          to   naako            tairo
 2S.formal-TOP some CL.human-GEN-INT good-NPT-S2/3S
-"Who do you like?"
+Who do you like?
 ```

 ### Imperatives and cohortatives